Anti-Trump Twitter Decides It’s Time For A Diet After Viral List Shows Fast Food Chains Backing Donald Trump

 — Saloni Desai (@salonidesai1996) August 9, 2019

 Even if Donald Trump’s opponents are giving up their fast food habits in a misguided attempt to oppose his re-election, the president will likely continue to support them.
 Trump has a famous affinity for fast food, and during the 2016 campaign would sometimes tweet out pictures of himself enjoying fast food meals while on the road between campaign stops.

-The president also served an array of fast food for the Clemson Tigers football team when they visited for winning the national championship.
+The president also served an array of fast food for the Clemson Tigers football team when they visited after winning the national championship.
 The visit came amid a federal government shutdown, so with the White House kitchen staff furloughed and Trump forced to find food on his own, he decided to buy a spread of his favorites to serve to the players and coaches.